KazChe/fakerjs-ramblings/README.md

 - Helps avoid manual data entry for testing

 ## In this demo will setup the following schema:
+The schema is designed to support wide range of use cases, from user profiles to e-commerce product catalogs.

 ```sql
 CREATE TABLE "Companies" (